 Further down the slope we find:

 - “Caddyshack” veteran and two-time Golden Globe nominee (not for this one) Chase.
-He has a few moments, such as introducing Mason to club members (especially to Stack) but soon hits bottom and is obviously just mailing it in.
+He has a few moments, such as introducing Mason to club members (especially to Stack) but soon hits bottom and is obviously just mailing it in to cash a check or do someone a favor.
 Thanks, Allan (insert sarcasm icon here).
 BTW, I’m not writing a bunch of Chevy’s credits because it’s a CV too long to list all his successes here.

 Finally, at the bottom of the pile is …

 All the you-know-what rolls downhill to the valley that you call the end of the film (if you even make that far), where Mason has transformed the club’s golf course with windmills, goofy characters and even putting on an ice skating rink.
-I understand the attempt at using the miniature golf metaphor as a way to tweak the noses of the real country club set, but it just comes off as lacking any creativity here (the opposite of what “Caddyshack” managed … but then again, it had some of the best comic minds of their generation doing it; “Caddyshack II” had Allan).
+I understand the attempt at using the miniature golf metaphor as a way to tweak the noses of the real country club set, but it just comes off as lacking any creativity here (the opposite of what “Caddyshack” managed … but then again, it had some of the best comic minds of their generation doing it; “Caddyshack II” had Allan … but I don’t know how one of the original writers and its director Harold Ramis could do better since he co-wrote this one).

 - “Cocktail” (very good) – click here for my review